mitou/jr.mitou.org/english/stats.md

 <script src="https://code.highcharts.com/highcharts.js"></script>

-<p style='margin-top: 50px;'>This page shows the stats of Mitou Junior, which includes the number of applications, selected projects, and its acceptance rate.
+<p style='margin-top: 50px;'>This page shows the stats of MITOU Junior, which includes the number of applications, selected projects, and its acceptance rate.
 Feel free to use and share these information.</p>

 <center><small>( <i class="fas fa-mouse-pointer green"></i> Place the cursor or tap to check the number.)</small></center>